-In order to keep your fire hose ready for action and in top condition it is important to familiarize yourself with the frequency of maintenance services needed on your equipment.
+In order to keep fire hoses in top condition, it is important to familiarize yourself with the frequency of maintenance services needed on your equipment.
 Let us take care of the rest.
-National Fire Safety provides full maintenance and fire certification and inspection of your fire hose and all its’ components.
+National Fire Safety provides full maintenance and fire certification and inspection of your fire hose and all its components.

-We follow the National Fire Protection Association’s, insurance companys’, and local building inspectors’ guidelines and standards for the testing, inspection, maintenance, and use of fire hoses, couplings, and fire-fighting nozzles (NFPA 1962).
-Your inspections follow these to ensure that your fire protection equipment is in ready condition should the need ever arise, and you are provided with all of the compliance documentation.
+We follow the National Fire Protection Association’s, insurance company’s, and local building inspectors’ guidelines and standards for the testing, inspection, maintenance, and use of fire hoses, couplings, and fire-fighting nozzles (NFPA 1962).
+Your inspections follow these to ensure that your fire protection equipment is in ready condition should the need ever arise.
+Additionally, you are provided with all of the compliance documentation.

 Standpipe and Fire Hose Inspections

 Standpipe systems and fire hoses provide important backup fire protection for your sprinkler system.
-In a fire, occupants and, occasionally, firefighters, use the fire hoses to protect a building.
+In a fire, occupants and firefighters can use the fire hoses to protect a building.

 NFPA 25 and NFPA 1962 govern the inspection and testing of standpipes and fire hoses.
-Our certified fire protection technicians inspect your system to ensure it complies with applicable regulations and safety standards, checking:
+Our certified fire protection technicians inspect your system to ensure it complies with applicable regulations and safety standards.
+They check:

 - The hoses’ physical condition